gap-packages/rcwa/readme.txt

                                 Requirements

-The RCWA package needs at least GAP 4.4.7, ResClasses 2.5.1, GRAPE 4.0, Poly- cyclic 2.2  and GAPDoc 1.1.
+The  RCWA package  needs at least  GAP 4.4.10,  ResClasses 2.5.1,  GRAPE 4.0, Polycyclic 2.2  and GAPDoc 1.1.
 All required packages are already present in a standard GAP installation.
 RCWA can be used under UNIX,  under Windows and on the MacIntosh.
-It is completely written in the GAP language and does neither contain  nor require  external binaries.
-In particular,  warnings concerning missing binaries issued by GRAPE or other packages can savely be ignored.
+It is completely written in the GAP language and does nei- ther contain  nor require  external binaries.
+In particular,  warnings  con- cerning missing binaries issued  by GRAPE or other packages can savely be ig- nored.

                                 Installation